kaotickj/Protecting-Yourself-from-Remote-Access-Scams/README.md

 ## Protecting Yourself from Remote Access Scams

+>Explore the world of refund and remote access scams in this comprehensive bulletin authored by a 30-year cybersecurity veteran.
+Learn about their history, tactics, prevention, and reporting strategies.
+Gain insights to protect yourself and others in the digital realm.

 ### Preface:

 In the realm of cybersecurity, knowledge is not only power but also a shield against evolving threats that constantly target unsuspecting individuals.
 As a cybersecurity veteran with over three decades of experience, a Master of Science in Cybersecurity and Information Assurance, and a Certified Ethical Hacker, I have dedicated my life to understanding and combating digital threats.
 Throughout my journey, I have witnessed the rapid evolution of cybercrime, including the intricate web of refund and remote access scams that continue to exploit innocent victims.